-Like many Victorians on Saturday, I wanted to get back outside and hit a track, trail or pathway to take advantage of the mild conditions.
+Like many Victorians on Saturday, I wanted to get back outside and hit a track, trail, or pathway to take advantage of the mild conditions.
 Before COVID-19 – and for the last several years – the 1000 Steps (in the Dandenong Ranges east of Melbourne) had been my destination of choice to get amongst nature and enjoy the fresh air and open spaces while challenging myself up and down the steps.
-I’ve always loved how healthy and revitalised it makes me feel.
+I’ve always loved how healthy and revitalized it makes me feel.

 So, on Saturday, with lockdown restrictions easing and parks reopening, I decided the time had come to reacquaint myself with ‘the steps’.
 Unfortunately, my reacquaintance ended before it even began.